murilo9/bookingeek/README.md

 1. F: user fills the form with sign in data, that generates a SignInDto, which is sent to the backend.
 2. B: checks if user exists and password matches.
 If so, signs a JWT token that is sent to the frontend.
-3. Persists the JWT token so the protected routes can be displayed.
+3. F: Persists the JWT token so the protected routes can be displayed.

 ### Reservation